-The Department of Curriculum and Instruction offers Doctor of Education and Doctor of Philosophy degrees with a major in education and an emphasis in elementary education or secondary education.
+The Department of Curriculum, Instruction, and Special Education offers Doctor of Education and Doctor of Philosophy degrees with a major in education with an emphasis in elementary education or secondary education.
 If a student desires to receive a Doctor of Philosophy degree, he or she should follow one of the doctoral programs outlined in this section and, in addition, gain proficiency in a foreign language.